woebot-official/web-v1/README.md

 # Installation ([Replit](https://replit.com))

-1. Fork the Source Code from Replit
+1. Fork the Source Code from [Replit](https://woebot-web.somaliyo.repl.co)
 2. Install dependencies using ` npm install i `
 3. Add new secret as `PORT` and give the app port. eg: `3000, 8080`
 4. Start App using ` npm start `

 # Installation (Local)

-1. DownLoad the source Code to your Local Storage []()
+1. DownLoad the source Code to your Local Storage [https://github.com/woebot-official/web-v1.git](https://github.com/woebot-official/web-v1.git)
 2. Install dependencies using ` npm install i `
 3. Rename the file ` example.env ` to ` .env ` and change port if needed.
 4. Start App using ` npm start `

+- Give a star if u like